Maysha-Khanom-Moon/Programming_Hero_Batch-9/README.md

 <b>Flash</b> was a multimedia software platform developed by <b>Adobe</b> for creating animations, interactive content, and web applications.
 It was widely used for videos, games, and rich media content on websites.
 Flash relied on a browser plugin (Adobe Flash Player) to run. <br>
 <b>End of Flash:</b> Adobe officially discontinued Flash on December 31, 2020. 🚫

+### CSS vs CSS3
+<b>CSS3</b> is an upgraded version of CSS with modular improvements, advanced selectors (before only id, class, element), responsive design (@media queries), animations (@keyframes, transition), and modern layout techniques (Flexbox, Grid).
+It also introduces enhanced styling features like border-radius, box-shadow, and custom fonts (@font-face).
+These enhancements make web design more efficient, responsive, and visually appealing while reducing reliance on images and JavaScript.

 ### 5 things for responsiveness
 1. Break points